Emythiel/gw2-blish-markers/README.md

 The path is designed with the idea that _anyone_ can follow the commander, as long as they have at least the Gliding Basics mastery (no other masteries needed aside from Itzel Poison Lore for 1 HP in Tangled Depths).
 The route assumes that the commander plays as a mesmer to provide portals, and has access to majority of masteries (mainly Skyscale).
 Along the route there will be various of markers that can be interacted with to copy a message to your clipboard, so you can quickly let the squad know what to do.

-- **Raid Info** *(Work in Progress)*
-Adds a "cheat sheet" before raid bosses, with basic information such as time between certain mechanics, how long they last, how big the defiance bars are, etc.
-Mechanics are not explained in-depth, nor will there be any specific strategy guide, as they can change depending on updates, classes, squad composition and so on.
-Instead, think of it more like a little "ah right, X mechanic lasts Y seconds" - as in, little reminders on the smaller details that are more easily forgotten.

 ## Credits: